DanielMafra/danielmafra/README.md

 # Hi, I'm Daniel Mafra! 👋

-A mobile and front-end developer from Santa Catarina, Brazil.
+A front-end developer from Santa Catarina, Brazil.

-### My main technologies:

-* React Native
-* ReactJS
-* and the back-end basics with NodeJS + Express

 ### Know more about me 👇